jdutronc/Credit_Risk_Analysis/README.md

 <br>

 - balanced accuracy score is 64%
-- high_risk precision is about 1% only with 60% sensitivity
+- high-risk precision is about 1% only with 60% sensitivity
 - F1 is very low at 2% only
 <br clear="left"/>